yoohyunkim/as.180.369/README.md

 assignments, absences, or grade-related matters, please e-mail us well in advance.

-The external support for this class is a resource you may use for additional guidance, feedback, or technical support.
+<--The external support for this class is a resource you may use for
+additional guidance, feedback, or technical support.
 They are not affiliated with Johns Hopkins University.
-Do not contact them about issues related to personal matters, absences, assignments, or grading.
+Do not contact them about issues related to personal matters, absences, assignments, or grading.--!>

 ### Academic Ethics